jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 This guide provides an in-depth introduction to the OSSMM system, explaining its functionality, capabilities, cost, and the prerequisites for building your own.

+**Please don't be intimidated by the Table of Contents (on any page)!**

+Great care has been taken to explain each step in pedantic detail, so what may appear as complexity is actually comprehensive clarity.
+Each step has been broken down into many small parts to eliminate any confusion.
+You'll likely find yourself breezing through them much faster than you'd expect.The extensive detail is there to guide you, not to overwhelm you.

 # How It All Works

 ## Major System Parts